Form 1099-R: What is New to Reporting Income from Retirement Plans?

 Form 1099 – R is sent to the IRS and the recipients by the set date.

-Now let’s move from theory to practice.
-Use these tips and convenient editing tools to fill out Form 1099-R in your PDFfiller account.
+Use PDFfiller’s editing tools to fill out Form 1099-R and file it directly from your account.